 MYTH #4: LIGHTER WEIGHTS AND HIGHER REPS ARE BETTER FOR FAT LOSS

 If you think that doing a lot of reps with low weights will give you that lean, defined look, think again.
 Many think that performing higher reps with a lighter weight burns more fat and ‘tones’ the muscle, whereas lower reps with a heavier weight build muscle and make you look bulky.
 The first thing you need to realise is that when you want to lose body fat, you need to be in a calorie deficit.
-If you are eating less calories than you are consuming, you will not lose fat regardless of the rep range you are using.
+Unless you are burning more calories than you are consuming, you will not lose fat regardless of the rep range you are using.
 Secondly, it is important to understand that a defined look is achieved through a combination of building muscle and then losing the fat on top of the muscle to “reveal” it.
 For muscle growth to occur, you need to be performing exercises using challenging weights and ideally be eating at maintenance or a slight surplus.

 MYTH #5: FASTED CARDIO BURNS MORE FAT THAN FED CARDIO